Learn how to use dandelion flowers to make useful things such as: salve, soap, dandelion jelly, and more!

 Dosage for the tea is one to three cups per day, starting with a low amount and working your way up since it has laxative and diuretic properties your body may need to adjust to.

 Dandelion tea can also be used in soap recipes (see #5 above.)

 9. Dandelion Magnesium Lotion

-I originally designed this recipe for the first edition of my Big Book of Easy Homemade Products for Your Skin, Health & Home book.
+I originally designed this recipe for the first edition of my Big Book of Easy Homemade Products book.